 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 UPDATE: Amex has updated its Purchase Protection and Extended Warranty policies (again).
+Here's our post on the most recent changes.

 The new policies will kick-in from 01/01/2020: